angular/angular/aio/content/guide/template-typecheck.md

 * The `$event` object.
 * Safe navigation expressions.

 {@a strict-mode}

 ### Strict mode

-Angular version 9 maintains the behavior of the `fullTemplateTypeCheck` flag, and introduces a third "strict mode".
+Angular maintains the behavior of the `fullTemplateTypeCheck` flag, and introduces a third "strict mode".
 Strict mode is a superset of full mode, and is accessed by setting the `strictTemplates` flag to true.
 This flag supersedes the `fullTemplateTypeCheck` flag.
-In strict mode, Angular version 9 adds checks that go beyond the version 8 type-checker.
+In strict mode, Angular uses checks that go beyond the version 8 type-checker.
 Note that strict mode is only available if using Ivy.

-In addition to the full mode behavior, Angular version 9:
+In addition to the full mode behavior, Angular does the following:

 * Verifies that component/directive bindings are assignable to their `@Input()`s.
 * Obeys TypeScript's `strictNullChecks` flag when validating the above.